ishangawande55/mern-stack-assignment-Roxiler/README.md

 	5. Start the backend server:

-node server.js
+npm run dev

-The backend will be running on http://localhost:5000.
+The backend will be running on http://localhost:8000.

 Frontend Setup
 	1. Navigate to the frontend directory: